saramadani/evaluation-test-AI-level-02/README.md

 # Project purpose:

 Our aim is to recognize objects from given pictures.
+The objects are : 'human', 'dogs', 'bike', 'cars', 'flowers', 'horses', 'cats'

 # To Do: